 Where the concentration of gas/particulates in the breathing zone, approaches or exceeds the "Exposure Standard" (or ES), respiratory protection is required.
 Degree of protection varies with both face-piece and Class of filter; the nature of protection varies with Type of filter.

 Required Minimum Protection Factor Half-Face Respirator Full-Face Respirator Powered Air Respirator

-up to 5 x ES A-AUS / Class 1 - A-PAPR-AUS / Class 1
+up to 10 x ES A-AUS - A-PAPR-AUS / Class 1

-up to 25 x ES Air-line A-2 A-PAPR-2

-up to 50 x ES - A-3 -
+up to 50 x ES - A-AUS / Class 1 -

-50+ x ES - Air-line -
+up to 100 x ES - A-2 A-PAPR-2 ^